 An important thing to remember from the start is that E.T. can run.
-Move the joystick in the direction you want to run and then press the fire button.
+Move the joystick in the direction you want to run, then press the fire button.
 It's great for escaping from the FBI agent and the scientist, but I try to zip around whenever I can to save time.
-Running eats up more energy than walking, so you might want to save running for emergencies if you're a newbie.
+The manual claims that running eats up more energy than walking, but that's not true.
+You are not penalized for running.

 There are only 6 sites to memorize (wrapped around a cube).
 Each site has a unique design, so it's not difficult to tell them apart.